 The racquet is constructed with graphite and has a multi-directional weave that helps reduce shock and enhance feel.

-What the Pro’s Say
+What the Pro’s Say about the Tecnifibre Carbloflex

 Mohammed El Shorbagy says that he loves the new Carboflex 125 because the color is completely different from the previous racquet.
 He says the head is a bit lighter as well, which gives him more speed when it comes to the point in a game when he wants to volley more.
 This is also an advantage when he plays at a faster pace.